mrv1k/bracketless/media/postmortem.md

 ### Without a plan

-1. I started this project only having a concept, no planning involved.
-It's a bad idea, unless, it your first project, which was the case.
+1. I started this project only having the idea, no planning involved.
+It's a bad decision, unless, it your first project, which was the case.
 In that case you can go ahead because you don't know what you're doing anyway :laughing:

-1. Okay, I'm lying, **the concept itself is a generalized plan**. **It was enough for the first working version**.
+1. Okay, I'm lying, **the idea itself is a generalized plan**. **It was enough for the first working version**.

 1. Only **the idea was not enough to see the whole picture** which cost me later in development.
 Particularly, from versions 0.5 to 0.6.
 (I had to rewrite the internal state managing which lead to a huge domino effect.)